What opportunities does 5G present for small businesses?

 5G will be a game changer for small and medium businesses across virtually every industry and is likely to disrupt many of the world’s biggest industries:

-Using IoT technology, enhanced by 5G, farmers around the world will be able to optimise agricultural processes such as water management, livestock safety & maturity monitoring and crop management.
+Using IoT technology, enhanced by 5G, farmers globally will be able to optimise agricultural workflows such as water management, maturity monitoring, livestock safety and crop management.

-Leveraging IoT, could provide real-time data for farmers to monitor and automate their agricultural systems, thereby increasing profitability and improving efficiency and safety.
+Leveraging IoT, 5G could be used to deliver real-time information to farmers to observe and automate their agricultural systems, thereby increasing profitability and improving safety and efficiency.

-5G’s low latency will permit massive amounts of data to be transmitted without any detriment to speeds being experienced.
+5G’s low latency will permit massive quantities of data to be transmitted without any detriment to speeds being experienced.

 5G paves the way for patient health data to be sent to doctors in real time.